faliagas/clparser/doc/tutorial-2.md

   cl.parse();
   cl.display_messages();
 }
-catch (string& error_msg)
+catch (const string& error_msg) {
-{
   cout << "error: " << error_msg << endl;
   return 1;
 }
 ```

-The `return false` statement signals that program execution must be terminated after the lambda (or handler) has returned.
+The `return false` statement signals that the program must be terminated after the lambda has returned.
 If the lambda (or function) returns `true` the program continues running uninterruptedly.

 The output, when the program is given the argument `--version`, is